LeraShur/d3-russia-pop-density.github.io/README.md

-3. Some sources on how to begin working with D3.js that I used:
+#### 3. Some sources on how to begin working with D3.js that I used:

 a) How to set up D3 environment (free videos):

-O’Reilly training course
+*O’Reilly training course
 https://player.oreilly.com/videos/9781783283736

-Packt Video Youtube channel
+*Packt Video Youtube channel
 https://www.youtube.com/watch?v=kR8l2fstPxw&list=PLTgRMOcmRb3NavVz_8M4rNjvLuuLE4kfs

 b) D3 Workshop series by DUSPVIZ